Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Qualitative Tree Visualizations

-As shown in Figures~\ref{fig:tree_1003_mcts} and~\ref{fig:tree_838_mcts}, conventional MCTS performs exploration without considering the remaining budget; consequently, it continues to expand new nodes at shallow levels of the search tree even when the budget is near exhaustion.
-This behavior often results in insufficient depth-oriented exploration, failing to reach the final answer.
-In contrast, BG-MCTS prioritizes breadth-wise exploration in the early stages and transitions to expanding deeper nodes by selectively searching subtrees with high latent value as the budget is consumed.
-This adaptive exploration strategy confirms that BG-MCTS can efficiently reach the answer nodes.
+As shown in Figures~\ref{fig:tree_1003_mcts} and~\ref{fig:tree_838_mcts}, standard MCTS does not condition its expansion pattern on the remaining budget.
+Consequently, it continues to expand shallow nodes even late in the search, leaving insufficient budget to deepen promising branches and reach completed answers.
+In contrast, \method\ explores broadly in the early stages and then shifts toward deeper expansion within selected promising subtrees as the budget is consumed.
+These examples illustrate the intended budget-aligned wide-to-deep behavior of \method.